rbaumgar/monitor-demo-app/application-monitoring.md

 Thanos Querier can be reached at: https://thanos-querier-openshift-monitoring.apps.your.cluster/graph

+:star: That you doesn't have a network policy in place which prevents th user workload monitoring to get metrics data.

 If you are just interested in exposing application metrics to the dashboard, you can stop here.

 ## Exposing Custom Application Metrics for Auto-Scaling